 Stone Mountain Christmas at Stone Mountain Park (November 16, 2019–January 5, 2020)

-Stone Mountain, which hosted some of the 1996 summer Olympics events, creates the best holiday magic at its scenic Christmas village.
+Stone Mountain, which hosted some of the 1996 summer Olympics events, creates holiday magic at its scenic Christmas village.
 Visitors can enjoy the cheerful glow of over two million colorful lights, sip a hot beverage, listen to festive tunes while meeting their favorite holiday characters.
 Enjoy major attractions like Summit Skyride, Scenic Railroad, watch spectacular shows, meet Santa, Rudolph the Red-Nosed Reindeer, Bumble and Clarice.
 Kids will enjoy the Snow Angel Christmas Parade and A Wish For Snow, telling a fascinating story of Angelina.
 Stop by the nightly Enchanted Tree Lighting Ceremony and watch the Snowfall Celebration Finale.

 Holiday in the Park at Six Flags Over Georgia (November 24, 2019–January 5, 2020)